Onshore, Nearshore, Offshore, Reef, Wreck

-The tiger shark is named for the dark bands or stripes that it has on the side of its body, resembling that of a tiger.
-The tiger shark is a solitary and nomadic shark, belonging to the same family as bull sharks, lemon sharks, and blue sharks known as Carcharhinidae, and is the largest species in the family.
-The skin of the tiger shark can range from blue to light green with a light yellow or white belly.
-It uses these colors in a camouflage technique known as countershading.
-Blending in with the light background as prey look up and being dark on top to blend in with the dark blue hues of the deep water.
+The Tiger Shark is named for the dark bands or stripes that it has on the side of its body, resembling that of a tiger.
+Belonging to the same family as Bull Sharks, Lemon Sharks, and Blue Sharks known as Carcharhinidae, they are the family's largest species.
+The Tiger Shark's skin can range from blue to light green with a light yellow or white belly.
+They use their colors in a camouflage technique known as countershading.
+Blending in with the light background as prey looks up and being dark on top to blend in with the deep water's dark blue hues.

-Tiger sharks are commonly found reaching 11 to 14 feet in length, and weights of 800-1400 pounds.
-Like most fish the tiger shark is dimorphic and the females grow much larger than the males and have been reported to reach exceptional sizes around 16-17 feet in length and weighing up to 2000 pounds.
-In Australia, a pregnant female Galeocerdo Cuvier was caught that was 18 feet in length and weighed over 3,300 pounds.
+Tiger sharks are commonly found reaching 11 to 14 feet in length and weights of 800-1400 pounds.
+Like most fish, the Tiger Shark is dimorphic, meaning the females grow much larger than the males reaching exceptional sizes around 16-17 feet in length and weighing up to 2000 pounds.

-Tiger sharks can be found in coastal waters and are found mainly in tropical to subtropical climates.
-Being highly nomadic it will follow warmer ocean currents and migrate to warmer equatorial waters in the winter months.
-It can be found around deeper waters and reefs but also moves up into shallow waters to seek out forage.
-While rarely seen in shallow waters they have been spotted in water as shallow as ten feet, although the average depth of tiger sharks is usually around 1000 feet after recent studies.
+Tiger Sharks can be found in coastal waters and are found mainly in tropical to subtropical climates.
+They can be found around deeper waters and reefs but will move up into shallow waters to seek food.
+While rarely seen in shallow water, they have been spotted in water as shallow as ten feet, although the average depth of tiger sharks is usually around 1000 feet.

 The range for the Tiger Shark is from Cape Cod, Massachusetts, to Florida's coasts around to the Gulf of Mexico.
 On the west coast, they are populated from central California to Mexico.